 This experience is suitable for all ages and ideal for those wishing to learn about the importance of these beautiful animals to the Sámi way of life.

-After your tour you will be transferred to the Ice Hotel around 17.20 or to your local accommodation or the Tourist Information Office in Kiruna around 17.45.
+After your tour you will be transferred to the Ice Hotel around 17.20, to your local accommodation or the Tourist Information Office in Kiruna around 17.45 or to Kiruna train station around 18.00.

 What's Included »